Athanasios Toutoungi

-Athanasios Toutoungi (born on 6 September 1899 in Alexandretta, now İskenderun, Turkey - died on 20 February 1981) was an archbishop of the Melkite Greek Catholic Archeparchy of Aleppo in Syria.
+Athanasios Toutoungi (6 September 1899 in Alexandretta, now İskenderun, Turkey – 20 February 1981) was an archbishop of the Melkite Greek Catholic Archeparchy of Aleppo in Syria.

 Life

 Athanasios Toutoungi was on July 20, 1927 ordained to the priesthood.
 His appointment as successor of Basilio Khouri as Archbishop of Homs was on October 1, 1938, and Toutoungi was consecrated on 27 November 1938.
 In this office he was succeeded by Archbishop Jean Bassoul.